nat-n/poethepoet/docs/guides/help_guide.rst

   help = "Create an SSH tunnel to the production server" shell = "ssh -N -L 0.0.0.0:8080:$PROD:8080 $PROD &"

-This will allow you to run :code:`poe --help` and see the help text for your tasks.
+This help text will be displayed alongside the task name in the list of configured tasks when ``poe`` is run without specifying a task.

 .. code-block::